 - maternal and child community health practice

-- maternal and child health epidemiology
+- maternal and child health epidemiology and research

 - policy-making and advocacy for women, children, and families

 - sexual, reproductive, perinatal and women’s health

 Upon graduation, MCH concentrators are equipped with the knowledge, critical thinking, and technical leadership skills essential for assessing community needs and assets, designing and evaluating programs and policies, and advocating for health equity.
 Graduates are employed as managers, researchers, and advocates within private and public sector organizations in the US and across the globe.